Physical Barrier To Communication

 Assessing Physical Barriers in Your Workplace

-A quick workplace audit can help you spot and prioritize fixes.
+A quick workplace audit helps you spot and prioritize fixes.
 Use this checklist:

-• Do employees report difficulty hearing in meetings?
+• Do employees report difficulty hearing or seeing in meetings?

-• Is your office layout open and collaborative, or are teams isolated?
+• Is your office layout open and collaborative, or do teams feel isolated?

-• Are meeting rooms equipped with captioning or hearing loops?
+• Are meeting rooms equipped with captioning, hearing loops, and accessible signs?

-• Is technology reliable for both in-person and remote meetings?
+• Is technology reliable and user-friendly for both in-person and remote meetings?

-• Are spaces fully accessible according to ADA guidelines?
+• Are all spaces fully accessible per ADA and WCAG guidelines?

-• Does your digital communication consider different languages and cultures?
+• Does digital communication consider language, culture, and visual accessibility?

 Solutions to Overcome a Physical Barrier to Communication